-Enclosed is a draft NJPDES permit action identified above which has been issued in accordance with N.J.A.C.
+Enclosed is a final NJPDES permit action identified above which has been issued in accordance with N.J.A.C.
 7:14A.
 This master general permit serves to authorize the application of certain chemical and biological products to lakes and ponds, classified as Category 2 (C2) designated receiving waters.
 The Department has determined that these types of point sources require the same operating conditions and are more appropriately controlled under a general NJPDES permit, as allowable under N.J.A.C.
 7:14A-6.13.
-A full copy of the master HAB general permit, including a complete monitoring conditions, is available the Department's description of all on website https://dep.nj.gov/dwq/permitting information/permits application forms and checklists/#DSW.
+A full copy of the master HAB general permit, including a complete description of all monitoring conditions, is available on the Department's website at https://dep.nj.gov/dwq/permitting_information/permits_application_forms_and_checklists/#DSW.